Thursday, September 4, 2025

 Jake Sheff

-Jake Sheff is a pediatrician and US Air Force veteran.
+Jake Sheff is a pediatrician and a veteran of the US Air Force.
 He’s published a full-length collection of formal poetry, “A Kiss to Betray the Universe” (White Violet Press), along with three chapbooks: “Looting Versailles” (Alabaster Leaves Publishing), “The Rites of Tires” (SurVision), and “The Seagull’s First One Hundred Seguidillas” (Alien Buddha Press).

 James Joseph Snyder